 - put you at risk for substance abuse

 Additionally, marijuana is still illegal in the majority of states, including for medicinal purposes.
-It is considered illegal by the Drug Enforcement Agency because it is still listed as a Schedule 1 drug.
+It is considered illegal by the Drug Enforcement Administration because it is still listed as a Schedule 1 drug.

 There is no single known cause of schizophrenia.
 Some suspected causes include: